vm8181/Sales-transaction-analysis/README.md

 ## Purpose:
 Analysis of sales transactions by different fields and categories so that we can identify the performance of sales.

-You can find all the files in the Sales transaction analysis repository.

 **Excel Dashboard:**

 ![image](https://user-images.githubusercontent.com/92555446/182907820-c97f471f-ffd2-4a7b-8173-30ac555b379b.png)